edumeet/edumeet-docker/README.md

 # How branches work:
-- release branch names like 4.0 shoud match for client side and server side too.
+- Release branch names like 4.0 shoud match for client side and server side too.
-- for example release-4.0 is production ready release branch, the install steps are in Dockerfile .
+- For example release-4.0 is production ready release branch, the install steps are in Dockerfile .
-- releases also contiain Dockerfile-dev files (that are for local development) - link repo localy or specify remote branch to run
+- Releases also contiain Dockerfile-dev files (that are for local development) - link repo locally or specify remote branch to run
-- documentation for configs can be found on the separate repos like edumeet/edumeet-client .
+- Documentation for configs can be found on the separate repos like edumeet/edumeet-client .

 ## Things that edumeet-docker can build :
 - edumeet-client - client side